 A sensing initiator may maintain multiple sensing sessions (Motion 23, 21/0644r4).

-7.1.2 Setup phase
+7.1.2 WLAN sensing session setup

-In the setup phase of a sensing session, a sensing session is established, and operational parameters associated with the sensing session are determined and may be exchanged between STAs (Motion 15, 20/1851r4).
+In the WLAN sensing session setup of a sensing procedure, a sensing session is established, and operational parameters associated with the sensing session are determined and may be exchanged between STAs (Motion 15, 20/1851r4).

+7.1.3 WLAN sensing measurement setup

+7.1.3.1 General

-An optional negotiation process in the sensing setup phase is defined that allows for a sensing initiator and a sensing responder to exchange and agree on operational parameters associated with a sensing session (Motion 17, 20/0370r1; Motion 23, 21/0644r4).
+An optional negotiation process of the Measurement setup is defined that allows for a sensing initiator and a sensing responder to exchange and agree on operational attributes associated with a sensing Measurement instances (Motion 17, 20/0370r1; Motion 23, 21/0644r4).
+The operational attributes may include responder’s roles, measurement report types and other operational parameters

-The Measurement Setup ID may be used to identify attributes of the sensing measurement instances (Motion 24, 21/0644r4).
+The Measurement Setup ID may be used to identify operational attributes of the sensing measurement instances (Motion 24, 21/0644r4).

-The type of measurement result reported in a sensing session shall be decided by its initiator (Motion 13, 21/0147r3).
+The type of measurement result reported in a sensing procedure shall be decided by its initiator (Motion 13, 21/0147r3).

 More than one type of sensing measurement results may be defined (Motion 12, 21/0147r3).

-7.1.3 Measurement phase
+7.1.3.2 TB sensing measurement setup

+7.1.3.3 Non-TB sensing measurement setup

+7.1.4 WLAN sensing Measurement instance

+7.1.4.1 General

-In the measurement phase of a sensing session, sensing measurements are performed (Motion 15, 20/1851r4).
+In the measurement instance of a sensing procedure, sensing measurements are performed (Motion 15, 20/1851r4)and the results are reported

+A WLAN sensing measurement instance may be comprised of multiple phases (Motion 23, 21/0644r4).

+7.1.4.2 TB sensing measurement instance

+7.1.4.2.1 Polling phase

+7.1.4.2.2 NDPA sounding phase

 NDP can be used for the channel measurement (e.g. CSI) between sensing transmitter and sensing receiver(s) in sub-7 GHz bands.
 NDP format for sensing is TBD (Motion 22, 21/1015r1).

-The Measurement Instance ID may be used to identify the sensing measurement instance that utilizes attributes of the same Measurement Setup ID

-The Dialog Token field may be a possibility to contain both the Measurement Setup ID and the Measurement Instance ID
+7.1.4.2.3 TF sounding phase

+7.1.4.2.4 TBD LTF security update phase

-7.1.4 Reporting phase
+7.1.4.2.5 Reporting phase

-In the reporting phase of a sensing session, sensing measurement results are reported (Motion 15, 20/1851r4).
+In the reporting phase of a sensing procedure, sensing measurement results are reported (Motion 15, 20/1851r4).

-Results of measurement performed in a sensing session should be obtained by or reported to its initiator (Motion 11, 21/0147r3).
+Results of measurement performed in a sensing procedure should be obtained by or reported to its initiator (Motion 11, 21/0147r3).

 Transmission of the Sensing Measurement Report frame is initiated by an MLME primitive.
 Both immediate and delayed reporting are acceptable (Motion 21, 21/0908r2).

+7.1.4.3 Non-TB sensing measurement instance

 TGbf editor, append the text below as follows

+7.1.5 WLAN Sensing measurement setup termination

+The initiator may terminate the agreement of the negotiated attributes identified with the Measurement Setup ID.
+The termination releases Measurement Setup ID value and the initiator may use it for the new agreement.

+The responder may indicate disagreement to keep the negotiated attributes identified with the Measurement Setup ID.
+In this case, the initiator may renegotiate the agreement or terminate it.

-7.1.5 Termination phase
+7.1.5a WLAN Sensing session Termination phase

+The Initiator and the Responder may terminate the session.
 In the termination phase of a sensing session, STAs stop performing measurements and terminate the sensing session (Motion 15, 20/1851r4).

 References: